Fees In Probate Cases

 • Collect and distribute all assets in the estate

-On average, estates that fall within this range are dealt with in 3 to 6 months in total.
-Typically, obtaining the grant of probate takes 6 to 8 weeks.
-Collecting the assets then follows, which can take between 4 and 8 weeks.
-Once this has been done, we can distribute the assets, which normally takes 2 to 4 weeks.
+On average, estates that fall within this range are dealt with in 6 to 12 months in total.
+Typically, obtaining the grant of probate takes approximately 24 weeks.
+Collecting the assets then follows, which can take between 6 and 10 weeks.
+Once this has been done, we can distribute the assets, which normally takes 4 to 6 weeks.
 If a property has to be marketed and sold, the timescale may be significantly longer.

 Representation in probate matters will ordinarily be provided by Robert Willoughby – please see our Meet the Team page for further information.